kumja1/JSON-UI-Helper/README.md

 # JSON-UI-Helper

-Welcome.
-Here i made a converter that converts your JS Code to JSON-UI(*My biggest project yet*)!
-Well, i don't really know how to make an interpreter so you can just fork or download the zip file at the bottom of this page.
-You can also contribute if you want.
+Welcome!
+Here i made a converter that converts your JS Code to JSON-UI!
+Well for now you can just fork this repository or download the zip file at the **Releases**.
+You can also contribute to this project and you would be absolutely a great help for this project if so.

 And also test things on ```test.js```.
 That's all and enjoy tinkering around!

 # Documentation: